AdrianoR85/Stock-Manager-in-Flask/README.md

 - Checking if the request is valid (did the user send all the required info?)
 - Calling the right function or talking to the database
 - Returning a result (like a message, a webpage, or data in JSON)

+## Admin
+Flask-Admin is an extension for the Flask web framework that helps you quickly create an admin interface for managing your application's data.

+### How to use in this project.
+1. Install the flask-admin library.
+2. In the app.py file, import the start_views method from admin.Admin.
+This method will be created later
+3. In Inside create_app call the start_views method with the app and db attributes.
+This method is responsible for activating the flask administrative area.
+ - `start_views(app, db)`
+4. Create the function start_views in Admin.py
+    ```python
+    def start_views(app, db):
+        admin = Admin(app, name="Meu Estoque", template_mode="bootstrap3")
+        admin.add_view(ModelView(Role,db.session, "Funções", category="Usuários"))
+    ```
+ - ``Admin``: It is class from flask_admin that creates the admin interface
+ - ``add_view``:  Adds a new model view (like a CRUD page) to the admin panel.
+ - ``ModelView``: Creates a full interface (list, create, edit, delete) for the given SQLAlchemy model.
+ - ``Role``: The SQLAlchemy model you want to manage.
+ - ``db.session``: The database session used to interact with the model.
+ - ``name="Funções"``: The name of the view (what will appear in the admin menu).
+ - ``category="Usuários"``: Groups this view under a category in the admin menu (like a folder).